samjtro/homelab/README.md

 Thus, the goal is to turn my G5 into a fully headless, designated home server that I can access from my laptops & a controller.
 I want to keep the machine under $2,000; ideally.
 It will probably go over that, and that's fine.
 I could just go out and build a brand new server, but I'm new to having an on-premise dedicated home lab so I want to use old hardware as a base.
 Not to mention, I am still kind of going nuts on parts; if I want to upgrade, I can very easily do so within the parameters of this system.

 Regardless, another goal is to make this a dedicated Workstation for my programming tasks.
 As a result, I want >32GB RAM & >8 Cores.
 My current plans are for double that; a Threadripper 1950x gives me 16 Cores @ 32 Threads & I am going to get 64GB of RAM, and then very quickly double to 128GB.
+This will allow me to do basically everything I need & have overhead for more.

+I am also planning on keeping my GTX 1660 Ti; it will not go on my server though.
+I will use it as an external GPU for the Mac Mini; in case I want to run any ML tasks, or play any games.

 These are the steps I can see as of right now: